 I saw this, and it struck me what an odd, quirky, familiar, and intimate experience it is to run in this race, and also to watch it.

-Over the span of thirty-five years that I’ve lived in the suburbs of Boston, I’ve had many experiences with Boston.
+Over the span of thirty-five years that I’ve lived in the suburbs of Boston, I’ve had a lot of experience with Boston.
 I’ve been a curious and innocent spectator, a bold participant with delusions of elite status, a knowledgable journalist, an (informal) tour guide for friends, an older and perhaps more humble entrant seeking redemption, a teammate handing out bottles and encouragement, a coach, a proud parent, a jaded fan… I’ve been totally into every moment of it, and I’ve been decidedly out of it… “Oh, is something happening in Boston on Monday?
 Maybe I’ll watch a little bit on TV.”
 The marathon doesn’t care.
 The marathon goes on with its unique arrangements and odd traditions, whether I choose to engage or not.

 And it is an exceedingly odd event, when you think about it.